 Emmanuel Gaillard “is a clear leader in his field” of commercial and investment treaty arbitration.
 He is regularly engaged as arbitrator and counsel in major international disputes and is widely endorsed as “a major and deeply influential player”.
 He stands out as the top name in EMEA in this year’s research.

 Emmanuel Gaillard heads Shearman & Sterling’s 100-lawyer international arbitration practice.

-He acts as counsel and arbitrator and is regarded as a leading authority in the fields of both commercial and investment treaty arbitration.
+He acts as counsel and arbitrator in commercial and investment treaty arbitrations.
+He is regarded as a leading authority in both those fields worldwide.

-Emmanuel Gaillard is a member of the ICSID Panel of Arbitrators, appointed by France.
-He chairs the International Arbitration Institute (IAI), and was the first president and a co-founder of the International Academy for Arbitration Law.
+Emmanuel Gaillard served as a member of the ICSID panel of arbitrators, appointed by France.
+He chairs the International Arbitration Institute (IAI) and was the first president and one of the co-founders of the International Academy for Arbitration Law.